AndrewNgKF/WhatWeather/README.md

 # WhatWeather

 Uses Core Location to detect your location and returns the weather forecast for the area.
+Still WIP